Praqma/helmsman/docs/how_to/run_helmsman_with_hosted_cluster.md

 **IMPORTANT**: Helmsman expects certain environment variables to be available depending on where your cluster and connection certificates are hosted.
 Certificates can be used from S3/GCS buckets or local file system.

 ## AWS
 If you use s3 buckets for storing certificates or for hosting private helm repos, Helmsman needs valid AWS access keys to be able to retrieve private charts or certificates from your s3 buckets.
-It expects the keys to be in the following environemnt variables:
+It expects the keys to be in the following environment variables:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY